topherhunt/cheatsheets/elixir/howto/deploy_to_heroku.md

 ## The steps

-  * Create the Heroku app:
+  * Create the Heroku app and add the standard buildpacks:

     ```
     heroku create myapp
-    ```

-  * Add the Elixir & Phoenix buildpacks:

-    ```
     heroku buildpacks:add https://github.com/HashNuke/heroku-buildpack-elixir.git
     heroku buildpacks:add https://github.com/gjaldon/heroku-buildpack-phoenix-static.git
     ```

-  * Configure the buildpacks by adding and committing these 3 files in your project root.
+  * Configure the buildpacks by adding and committing these 3 files in your project root:

     - `elixir_buildpack.config`: